dbt-labs/docs.getdbt.com/website/docs/docs/get-started/pip-install.md

 pip install --upgrade dbt-core
 ```

-To downgrade to an older version, you'll want to use the command above while specifying the version you want to use.
+To downgrade to an older version, specify the version you want to use.
+This command can be useful when you're resolving package dependencies.
 As an example:

 ```
 pip install --upgrade dbt-core==0.19.0